AbdullahAleiti/toyota-frontend-project/README.md

 ### Typescript

-By utilizing Typescript, I believe that the DX (Developer Experience) will be improved by a big margin.
-Typescript is supported by a lot of libraries which will let the IDE to suggest autocomplete almost everywhere in our code as if we are developing in a statically typed language.
-Which will improve DX and reduce development times.
+Utilizing TypeScript is anticipated to significantly enhance the developer experience (DX).
+The extensive library support for TypeScript allows integrated development environments (IDEs) to provide comprehensive autocomplete functionality, akin to developing in a statically typed language.
+This improvement in DX is expected to streamline development processes and reduce overall development time.

 ### Tanstack Router for Routing